MarioCode13/Django-To-Do-List/README.md

 # Django To-Do-List
-To do list coded in Python's Django framwork
+To do list coded in Python's Django framework

 ### Prerequisites
 Django and Python 3.7